open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-After this, your application should work just like before but not with the code spread out a bit more.
+After this, your application should work just like before, but the code is not as spread out as much.

 <details>
   <summary>View final result</summary>